handav/itp_fall_2018/index.md

   * **Performances** (can be music, dataset, or trained model).

 #### 9. November 15
-  * Introduction to Recursive neural networks (RNNs)
+  * Introduction to Recursive Neural Networks (RNNs)
   * FolkRNN
   * RNNS for melodies, harmonies, percussion, performing